Center Stage (TV series)

-Center Stage is an American television anthology series that aired in 1954 on the American Broadcasting Company as a summer replacement for The Motorola Television Hour.
-It aired on the American Broadcasting Company (ABC) on alternate weeks from June 1, 1954 to September 21, 1954, swapping airings with the U.S. Steel Hour.
+Center Stage is an American television anthology series that aired from June 1, 1954 to September 21, 1954, on the American Broadcasting Company as a summer replacement for The Motorola Television Hour.
+It aired on alternate weeks, swapping airings with the U.S. Steel Hour.
 The series was produced by Herbert Brodkin.
 There were nine episodes, one of which was written by Rod Serling.
-Among its stars were Walter Matthau, Charles Coburn, Lee Marvin, Barbara Nichols and Vivian Blaine.
+Among its stars were Walter Matthau, Charles Coburn, Lee Marvin, Barbara Nichols and Vivian Blaine, and Frank Wilson.
+Don Richardson was the director.

+The premiere episode was "Chivalry At Howling Creek", starring Henry Hull, Cathy O'Donnell, and Jack Warden.